LTD / ERISA Disability Lawyers Orange, Riverside & San Bernardino Counties

 A “Clearly Demonstrable Impairment”

-Disability claims under SSDI or ERISA usually do not entitle a claimant to LTD benefits if they are based solely on self-reported symptoms alone, no matter how credible they may be.
+Disability claims typically have difficulty gaining traction if they are based solely on self-reported symptoms alone, no matter how credible they may be.
 What is additionally required is medical documentation of a “clinically demonstrable impairment” that normally produces the kind of symptoms complained of by the claimant.

 For example, if a doctor or several doctors credibly document in the medical records that a claimant has severe and chronic pain consistent with a diagnosis of fibromyalgia (FM), which precludes work, that may constitute a “clearly demonstrable impairment,” even if laboratory tests, x-rays, imaging studies, and other diagnostic testing is normal.